atao60/axon-todo-sample-step-by-step/step3/README.md

 To work under Eclipse, m2e-polyglot-poc must be installed, e.g. with the update site:

          http://dl.bintray.com/jbosstools/m2e-polyglot-poc/

+> Note.
+This tool requires that a pom.xml file is present before editing the polyglot pom file.
+The pom.xml must be valid with at least an artifactId and a groupId, even if with arbitrary values.

 Then each Maven Build launch configuration has to specify: